ASSISTED LIVING FACILITY AND NURSING HOME RESIDENTS’ RIGHTS

-70% of us will need long-term care.
+57% of us will need assisted living.
+39% of us will need nursing home level care.
 Outside of the northern tier stretching west from Wisconsin, the vast majority of that care is provided in “facilities.”
 20% of us will spend more than 5 years in a nursing home.
-51.6% of us will die in one.
+Many of us will die in one.
 Today, “nursing home” is a bit of a misnomer: CMS only requires that an R.N. be on site 8 hours per day.

 This makes it even more important to think through our approaches to common problems before they arise, to choose a “facility” or “community” and read the license and contract carefully and to have someone not dependent on the care of employees ready, willing and able to stand up for us.

 Nursing homes often seem to honor the 1990 Federal Nursing Home Reform Law in the breach.
 Assisted living facilities are not even licensed in all states.
-Continuing care retirement communities have a private regulatory organization.
+Continuing care retirement communities have a private regulatory organization: the fox guarding the hen house.

 All are caught by the rising cost of providing care and the different amounts they receive from private pay, Medicare and Medicaid.
 2-3% of Texas nursing homes attempt to solve this by only accepting private pay.
 Others, which accept a mix, are required by law to provide care “to attain or maintain the highest practicable physical, mental, and psychosocial well-being” “practicable” without regard to source of payment.
 Those in Texas are so challenged that the outgoing New Mexico Attorney General has sued a Plano-based nursing home operator, asserting that the standard ratio of certified nurse’s assistants to patients (1:12) by itself makes this impossible.